joshgerdes/jekyll-uno/_drafts/azure-network-adapter-implementation-and-testing.md

 ---
 Azure Network Adapter, introduced in Windows Server 2019 _(and available in Windows Server 2022)_, allows standalone servers access to Microsoft Azure by creating a Point-to-Site connection into an Azure Virtual Network.

-Although most organisations will implement expressroute or site-to-site connectivity through a physical or NVA _(Network Virtual Appliance)_ firewall or router, there may be times when you want to limit connectivity, stand up a PoC _(Proof of Concept)_ or need access to Azure services on a single server only, which is where the Azure Network Adapter comes into play.
+Although most organizations will implement expressroute or site-to-site connectivity through a physical or NVA _(Network Virtual Appliance)_ firewall or router, there may be times when you want to limit connectivity, stand up a PoC _(Proof of Concept)_ or need access to Azure services on a single server only, which is where the Azure Network Adapter comes into play.

+In order to configure the Azure Network Adapter on Windows Server, we need to install [Windows Admin Center](https://docs.microsoft.com/en-us/windows-server/manage/windows-admin-center/overview "Windows Admin Center"); Windows Admin Center allows us to leverage modern ways of working _(integrates traditional Server Manager functionality with new web-based controls)_ with Windows Server(s), and enable functionality such as Storage Migration Services and Azure Network Adapter.